gabedossantos/twenty-crm-mcp-server/README.md

 "Update Sarah's job title to VP of Engineering" "Change Acme Corp's employee count to 75"
 "Update TechStartup's address city to Munich"
+"Move the Enterprise Deal to PROPOSAL stage"
+"Update Q4 Enterprise Deal amount to €150,000"
 ```

 ## 🛠️ API Reference